Toumani Diagouraga: Morecambe

 On 2 January 2020, Diagouraga joined League Two club Morecambe on a contract running until the end of the 2019–20 season, with the option of a further year.
 He made 12 appearances and scored one goal before the 2019–20 season was ended early.
 In June 2020, the option on Diagouraga's contract was taken up for 2020–21 and he made 43 appearances and scored three goals during a season which culminated in promotion to League One for the first time in the club's history.
 Diagouraga signed a new one-year contract in June 2021 and he made 46 appearances, scoring one goal, during a 2021–22 season in which the Shrimps narrowly avoided relegation.
 He was released when his contract expired.

 Rochdale

 On 16 June 2022, Diagouraga signed a one-year contract with League Two club Rochdale on a free transfer, effective 1 July 2022.
+He made 37 appearances during a disastrous 2022–23 season, in which the club was relegated into non-League football after finishing bottom of League Two.
+Diagouraga was released when his contract expired and though he had offers to continue playing, he elected to retire.

+Coaching career

+While with Morecambe late in his playing career, Diagouraga assisted with coaching the club's youth team.
+As of June 2024, he had been running his "own private academy" in Harrogate for 2 1/2 years.
+Early in the 2023–24 season, as part of the Professional Player to Coach scheme, Diagouraga joined Championship club Middlesbrough as an academy coach, focusing on "one-to-one player development" between under-14 and under-18 level.

 Personal life

-As of January 2022, Diagouraga was living in Harrogate.
+As of October 2023, Diagouraga was living in Harrogate.
+His son Zayden also became a footballer.